 For example, a single-person household can qualify with a maximum 3-month income of $6,380 or less and a four-person household can qualify with a maximum 3-month income of $12,969 or less.

 Apply for South Dakota LIEAP through the South Dakota Department of Social Services website, by phone at 800-233-8503 or at local DSS offices.

 Several states currently offer limited-time pandemic-related utility bill and utility debt assistance if they experienced a COVID-19-related loss:

 If you're a resident of Rock Island, Mercer or Henry county and have been financially impacted by COVID-19, you may qualify for additional utility bill assistance, based on your income.
 To apply, contact Project NOW, Inc. at projectnow.org or 309-793-6391.
 Limited funds are available on a first-come, first-served basis.

-The Iowa Finance Authority is launching a new rent and utility assistance program in March 2021.
+The Iowa Finance Authority launched a new rent and utility assistance program in March 2021.
 The program provides utility payment assistance for charges incurred after March 13, 2020, for renter households with incomes lower than or equal to 80% of Area Median Income.
 Learn more details at iowafinance.com.
 This program is not available to Polk County or City of Des Moines residents.
 Residents of those areas can seek assistance through their local community action agency, IMPACT.
 Learn more at impactcap.org.